Skip to main content

 AOA 1-A and AMA PRA Category 1 CME

-We engage nationally-recognized academicians to discuss contemporary medical topics that affect physicians and patient care.
-Our attendees participate through both traditional lecture and interactive formats.
-Participants can choose to attend our classes online or in person (when offered), or a combination of both.
-If you are joining us, come ready to learn, have fun and connect with many local health professionals and colleagues.
+We engage nationally recognized academicians to discuss medical topics that impact health care professionals and patient care.
+Attendees can participate through both traditional lectures and interactive formats.
+Choose to attend an online class, in person (when offered), or a combination of both.
+Come ready to learn, engage, and connect with other health care professionals and colleagues.

 Explore our CME activities below, then visit the Rowan University Online Catalog to register!